xemle/home-gallery/README.md

 Ask questions on [gitter.im](https://gitter.im/home-gallery/community).

 Do you like HomeGallery?
 Does it solve your media problem?
-Please support this project through any recurring support to my [patreon.com/xemle](https://www.patreon.com/xemle) or one time support to my [paypal.me/xemle](https://paypal.me/xemle) account.
+Would you like to help?
+Please read the [CONTRIBUTING](CONTRIBUTING.md) guidlines and support this project through any recurring financial support to my [patreon.com/xemle](https://www.patreon.com/xemle) or one time support to my [paypal.me/xemle](https://paypal.me/xemle) account.
 Thank you in advance.